shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

 - these are also called **platform threads** - since they map one to one with os threads
 - **virtual threads** - they are not directly related to os threads. they are managed by the jvm itself
 - this makes them much less resource intensive
-- the jvm manages a pool of platform threads, and schedules the virtual threads on these platform threads one by one
+- the jvm manages a pool of platform threads, and schedules the virtual threads on them one by one
 - once a virtual thread is **mounted** on a platform thread, it is called a **carrier thread**
 - if a virtual thread cannot progress, it is **unmounted** from the platform thread and the platform thread starts tracking a new virtual thread
 - this way, the number of platform threads stay small in number and are influenced by the number of cores